What is liposuction?

 Before your procedure

-Once you have decided that liposuction is right for you, our preoperative assessment team will be in contact to prepare you for surgery.
+Once you decide that liposuction is right for you, our preoperative assessment team will contact you to prepare you for surgery.

 The following are recommended actions to take:

-- For 6 weeks beforehand, it is highly recommended to stop smoking as active smoking is associated with a number of risks including delayed wound healing which could result in wound infection.
+- For six weeks beforehand, it is highly recommended to stop smoking as active smoking is associated with a number of risks including delayed wound healing which could result in wound infection.

-- You should also avoid aspirin and all medicines containing aspirin for at least one week prior to the liposuction procedure.
+- You should also avoid aspirin and all medicines containing aspirin for at least one week before the liposuction procedure.

 On the day of your procedure

 Please aim to arrive for your liposuction procedure at the confirmed time.
-One of our nursing team will admit you for the procedure and will carry out a number of tasks including checking your blood pressure and other vital signs including pulse and temperature and then getting you changed into single-use clinic wear.
-The anaesthetist will then come in to assess you to make sure you are fit for TIVA anaesthetic and will also prescribe a number of pre-medications which are given by your nurse to help the recovery after the liposuction procedure.
-You will then be seen by your surgeon who will confirm the procedure to be undertaken and you will sign the informed consent form.
+One of our nursing team will admit you for the procedure and will carry out a number of tasks, including checking your blood pressure and other vital signs, including pulse and temperature, and then getting you changed into single-use clinic wear.
+The anaesthetist will then come in to assess you to make sure you are fit for TIVA anaesthetic and will also prescribe several pre-medications which are given by your nurse to help the recovery after the liposuction procedure.
+You will then be seen by your surgeon, who will confirm the procedure to be undertaken, and you will sign the informed consent form.
 Skin marking and photos may be taken at this point.

-Once you have woken up from the TIVA anaesthetic, our nurses will closely monitor you for 1-3 hours afterwards to make sure you make a full recovery.
+Once you have woken up from the TIVA anaesthetic, our nurses will closely monitor you for 1-3 hours afterwards to ensure you fully recover.
 You will be given a fruit juice drink or a hot drink as you prefer to build up your energy levels.
-Once you are assessed as fit for discharge, you will require a responsible adult escort to take you home in a car or taxi and to look after you for at least the first 24 hours after surgery.
+Once you are assessed as fit for discharge, you will require a responsible adult escort to take you home in a car or taxi and look after you for at least 24 hours after surgery.

 Liposuction healing and recovery

 After your procedure, our dedicated postoperative support team are available round the clock to answer any questions or concerns you may have.
-Our team will call you regularly for the first 2 weeks after your procedure to make sure your pain levels are well controlled and your healing is progressing as normal.
+Our team will call you regularly for the first two weeks after your procedure to ensure your pain levels are well controlled and your healing is progressing as normal.

-The recovery after liposuction is usually very straightforward with minimal discomfort that can be effectively controlled with tablet painkillers and the majority of our patients are very comfortable by the end of week 1.
-Your doctor may recommend a period of approximately one week off work.
-You should minimise any excessive physical activity for the first 2 weeks after surgery to help with the healing of the incisions and reduce swelling.
+The recovery after liposuction is usually very straightforward, with minimal discomfort that can be effectively controlled with tablet painkillers.
+Most of our patients are very comfortable by the end of week 1.
+Your doctor may recommend approximately one week off work.
+You should minimise any excessive physical activity for the first two weeks after surgery to help with the healing of the incisions and reduce swelling.

-You will be required to wear a supportive compression garment for a full 6 weeks to make sure healing is optimal, and also so that scars heal with the best results.
+You will be required to wear a supportive compression garment for six weeks to ensure optimal healing and that scars heal with the best results.

-You will attend a postoperative check-up with one of our nursing team at 7-10 days to review your surgical wound sites and ensure proper healing is taking place.
+You will attend a postoperative check-up with one of our nursing team at 7-10 days to review your surgical wound sites and ensure proper healing.
 Recommendations on treatments for scar healing may be given for optimal cosmesis.
-At 6 weeks you should begin to see your final results and you will see your surgeon for a comprehensive review and make sure your results are in line with your expectations.
+At six weeks, you should begin to see your final results, and you will see your surgeon for a comprehensive review and make sure your results are in line with your expectations.